 All music majors must enroll in and successfully complete four semesters of "Convocation" (MUSC 0200).
 Students are encouraged to perform on convocation with the written consent of their studio instructor.
 Students are required to attend all convocations, Wednesday noon recitals, less one each semester.
 In addition, students will document attendance for each concert they attend during the semester; a minimum of 10 is required.
 Students should make every effort to attend a wider range of recitals representing various genres.
-Recital information is available on department bulletin boards as well as the marquee displayed in the second floor lobby.
+Recital information is available on department bulletin boards.
 Other approved concert events will be announced at convocations on a regular basis.
-Consult the course syllabus or Ronald Coulter, instructor, for further details.
+Consult the course syllabus or Joshua Mietz, instructor, for further details.

-Convocation Schedule - 2019-2020
+Convocation Schedule - 2021-2022